 It’s officially November and my thoughts are turning toward the holidays.
-I don’t want to rush straight from Halloween into the Christmas season, but I’ve learned (the hard way, of course) that I’m much happier if I plan ahead for Christmas.
-And that means starting now.
+I don’t want to rush straight from Halloween into the Christmas season, but I’m much happier if I plan ahead for Christmas.
+That means starting now.

-Like for gifts.
-Each year we get a little more picky about the gifts we buy for our friends and family: we want to get them something meaningful, not just a gift card to a big box store.
+Each year we get a little more picky about the gifts we buy: we want to get them something meaningful, not just a gift card to a big box store.
 And we’re becoming more and more conscientious about who we’re ultimately giving our money to when we’re buying those gifts.

-This year, we’re planning to buy more handmade gifts from small cottage industries.
+This year, we’re buying more handmade gifts from small cottage industries.
 I love the trend I’m seeing: more and more women are using the internet to operate small businesses out of their homes.
-I think it’s a great thing that these women are able to make an (often small) income by doing something crafty that they love, and I want to support these women by buying from their businesses.
+These women are able to make an (often small) income by doing something crafty that they love, and I want to support these women by buying from their businesses.

 There are several venues cottage industries can use.
 Sarah Scoggins, who knitted that darling hat I showed you yesterday, sells through her facebook page.
 Some women sell through their blogs.
 But Etsy is far and away the most popular online marketplace for handmade (and vintage) goods.